zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 is another ratio of projected areas (back-facing to signed).

+(A good illustration is absolutely necessary here.)

 Eqn.
-3Xc confirms that Smith's microsurface profile only models self-occlusion, and that the connection between a microfacet and its neighborhood is absent.
+3Xc confirms that the connection between a microfacet and its neighborhood is absent.
 This puts us at risk of ending up with a microfacet soup or a salad (instead of a continuous surface) again.
 The only way remedy this deficiency is by using a more sophisticated microsurface profile.

 A VNDF can be used to construct a *bidirectional scattering distribution function* $\small f_s$ (also known as a *BSDF*).
 By definition, it is a ratio of the differential outgoing radiance to the differential incident irradiance, the latter being the product of the incident radiance and the projected differential solid angle $\small d\Omega_n(\bm{l}) = \vert \bm{n} \cdot \bm{l} \vert d\Omega(\bm{l})$: